ziadmustafa1/countries-cities-ar/README.md

 ## Features

-- 🌐 **Complete Data**: 222 world countries with their ISO codes
+- 🌐 **Complete Data**: 215 world countries with their ISO codes
-- 🏙️ **Cities/Governorates**: 914 cities from around the world
+- 🏛️ **Comprehensive**: 4,246 cities, governorates, states, and provinces
-- 🔤 **Trilingual**: English, Arabic, and French names for all countries and cities
+- 🔤 **Trilingual**: English, Arabic, and French names for all data
-- 📦 **Small Bundle Size**: Data split by continent for optimal loading
+- 📦 **Optimized**: 542KB bundle - Data split by continent for optimal loading
 - 🎯 **TypeScript**: Full TypeScript support with type definitions
 - 🔍 **Search Functions**: Built-in search helpers with multi-language support
 - 📘 **Well Documented**: JSDoc comments on all exported functions